-- Committee members
+- " Committee members

-- Influential members
+- " Influential members

-- Members on the fence
+- " Members on the fence

-- Members who represent the people you were able to recruit
+- " Members who represent the people you were able to recruit

-- Additional members as capacity allows
+- " Additional members as capacity allows

-- 4. Assign roles.
-(One person may take on multiple roles.) - Lead/Manager makes sure all tasks are completed, checks in with all other roles to ensure the event is on track - Volunteer coordinator leads the effort to recruit participants, and manages the volunteer experience on the day of the event including check-in, training, and logistical coordination - Location liaison scouts and determines the meeting spot, provides printed materials to participants, coordinates any food/beverages - District lead coordinates constituents so that they are organized by their legislative district - Communications coordinator creates material for the event including an overview of the issue, talking points and leave behinds, they may also be responsible for press including developing materials such as releases and advisories along with coordinating any press conferences before or after the event, they could also be the primary spokesperson or could prepare other spokespeople - Social media coordinator coordinates social media posts and material, coordinates with any photographers or videographers - Lobbying trainer trains volunteers before the lobby day, ideally both at a separate training before the day itself and in a short huddle day-of before lobby meetings begin
+4. Assign roles.

+- " Lead/Manager makes sure all tasks are completed, checks in with all other roles to ensure the event is on track - " Volunteer coordinator works with district leads to recruit participants, checks volunteers in, debriefs at the end - " Location liaison scouts and determines the meeting spot, provides printed materials to participants, coordinates any food/beverages - " District lead coordinates constituents so that they are organized by their legislative district - " Communications coordinator creates material for the event including an overview of the issue, talking points and leave behinds, they may also be responsible for press including developing materials such as releases and advisories along with coordinating any press conferences before or after the event, they could also be the primary spokesperson or could prepare other spokespeople